dcarriba/SoftwareEngineeringProject/README.md

 Project for the Software Engineering course at Université Côte d'Azur.

-More information about the project, its goal and how it works, can be found in `report/Rapport.pdf`.
+General information about the project, its goal and how it works, can be found in `report/Rapport.pdf`.

 ## Author